3rd deal to sell shuttered Atlantic City casino fails

 ATLANTIC CITY, N.J.
-(AP) — Like a bad check, the former Atlantic Club casino in Atlantic City keeps getting returned.

-A deal to sell the shuttered casino has fallen through for the third time in as many years.
+(AP) — Not even the third time was the charm for the former Atlantic Club casino in Atlantic City, which on Thursday saw the third attempt to sell it fall through in as many years.

 The latest involved a bid by Stockton University to buy the casino property as part of its new Atlantic City campus.